leviethung2103/rl-custom-env-example/README.md

 This repository hosts the examples that are shown [on wrapper documentation](https://gymnasium.farama.org/api/wrappers/).
 - `ClipReward`: A `RewardWrapper` that clips immediate rewards to a valid range
 - `DiscreteActions`: An `ActionWrapper` that restricts the action space to a finite subset
-- `RelativePosition`: An `ObservationWrapper` that computes the relative position between an agent and a target
+- `RelativePosition`: Awn `ObservationWrapper` that computes the relative position between an agent and a target
 - `ReacherRewardWrapper`: Allow us to weight the reward terms for the reacher environment

 ### Contributing